-New DHCP options may be defined after the publication of the DHCP specification to accommodate requirements for conveyance of new configuration parameters.
-This document describes the procedure for defining new DHCP options.
+New DHCP options and message types may be defined after the publication of the DHCP specification to accommodate requirements for conveyance of new configuration parameters or to accommodate new protocol semantics.
+This document describes the procedure for defining new DHCP options and message types.